manisaisrinivask/Weather_Data/README.md

 ## About
 There are two components in this project.<br/>
 - For the dynamin data I used the weather data from OpenWeatherMap API for the state of florida.
 I used Angular 7 for getting json data back from the api and rendering it on to the fromt end. <br/>
-- For the staic data.
-I imported a csv file(https://github.com/manisaisrinivask/weather_data/blob/master/charts-server/life_expectancy.csv) into PostgreSql DB, Flask as a server and rendered it onto the frontend.
+- For the static data.
+I imported a csv file(https://github.com/manisaisrinivask/weather_data/blob/master/charts-server/life_expectancy.csv) into PostgreSQL DB, used Flask as a server and rendered it onto the frontend.

-## Setup - Intial Packages Required
+## Setup - Initial Packages Required
--- install Postgresql
+-- install PostgreSQL
 -- install python 3+
 -- install nodejs
 -- npm install -g @angular/cli

 ## Setting/Running up individual components
-Step 1: Postgresql and PgAdmin 4:  Create a table with table name: life_death_rate and name the coloumns: Year(integer), Race(character varying), Sex(character varying), Average_Life_Expectancy) and import the csv file(marking header option) located in charts-server folder in the repo into your life_death_rate table.
+Step 1: PostgreSQL and PgAdmin 4:  Create a table with table name: life_death_rate and name the coloumns: Year(integer), Race(character varying), Sex(character varying), Average_Life_Expectancy) and import the csv file(marking header option) located in charts-server folder in the repo into your life_death_rate table.
 Change the password for your postgresDB in the database.ini file

-Step 2: Packages/Commands for running server: You need to move to https://github.com/manisaisrinivask/weather_data/tree/master/charts-server on your local, then use the following commands for installing dependecies: pip install flask, pip install flask_cors, pip install flask-restful, pip install Flask-Jsonpify, pip install psycopg2.
+Step 2: Packages/Commands for running server: You need to move to https://github.com/manisaisrinivask/weather_data/tree/master/charts-server on your local, then use the following commands for installing dependencies: pip install flask, pip install flask_cors, pip install flask-restful, pip install Flask-Jsonpify, pip install psycopg2.
 Run the server.py file to get the server running.

 Step3: Angular: If you come across -dev @angular-devkit/build-angular error use: npm install --save-dev @angular-devkit/build-angular.